-Because recent foreclosure numbers aren't close to those the nation suffered through in the 2008-2012 timeframe or even pre-pandemic, you don't need to panic—even if you're having trouble making your mortgage payments.
+Because recent foreclosure numbers aren't close to those the nation suffered through in the 2008-2012 timeframe or even pre-pandemic, you don't need to panic, even if you're having trouble making your mortgage payments.

-ATTOM says that 324,237 properties had foreclosure filings in 2022, up 115% from 2021.
-As the country has moved closer to a recession, you might wonder whether and when more foreclosures will hit the markets.
+As the country continues to struggle with inflation, high mortgage rates, and expensive housing prices, you might wonder whether and when more foreclosures will hit the markets.
 After all, when the Great Recession began in 2008, foreclosure numbers skyrocketed.

 In the past couple of years, home prices climbed to record levels, similar to the market peak of 2006, which preceded the last real estate bubble burst.
 Then, foreclosures increased as people's home values plummeted.

-While the housing market is experiencing a downturn and a rise in foreclosures is expected, the situation is nothing like 2008.
-Foreclosure levels are very unlikely to reach a crisis level and probably won't lead to a crash in home values.
+While the housing market is experiencing a downturn and a continuing rise in foreclosures is expected, the situation is nothing like 2008.
+Foreclosure levels are unlikely to reach a crisis level and probably won't lead to a crash in home values.

-In fact, numbers are also down 89% from 2010, the peak of the mortgage crisis when nearly 2.9 million homes went into foreclosure.
+In fact, numbers are also down around 89% from 2010, the peak of the mortgage crisis when nearly 2.9 million homes went into foreclosure.

 Mortgage lenders, loan servicers, legislators, and homeowners learned from the foreclosure crisis.
 Federal and state governments passed laws to give homeowners more rights in the foreclosure and loss mitigation processes.
 Lenders and servicers revamped their policies to comply with these laws.
 And homeowners have access to resources and information to help them avoid losing their homes to foreclosure.